 Judy Whipple, Ph.
 D.

-Susanna Zhu Bath and Body Works
+Susanna Zhu SVP, Global Sourcing & Supply Chain Ops Bath & Body Works

 What Interests You?